CZERTAINLY/CZERTAINLY-Documentation/docs/03-installation-guide/03-deployment/06-deployment-appliance/03-initialization.md

 ```
 where `hostname` is the value configured in the previous step.
 If you didn't provided your own trusted CA list, you are going to need testing admin certificate.
 Please see section [trusted CA list](#trusted-certificate-list).

-## Post-install

-The default credentials for the virtual appliance should be [changed](https://docs.czertainly.com/docs/installation-guide/deployment/deployment-appliance/operations/#change-user-password) before production use.

-Revise file `/home/czertainly/.ssh/authorized_keys` and delete any key you don't know.

-Postgres database is listening on the public interface.
-This is needed for Kubernetes PODS to reach the database.
-You might want to protect it with a firewall.